-Behavioral Health provides patient’s the opportunity to consult with a professional Social Worker or Counselor.
-This includes brief interventions and models which support fully integrated behavioral/primary care health staff.
-Patients receive high quality primary care with behavioral health services to help them cope with issues such as stress, depression, substance use disorders, and problems resulting from living with a chronic physical health condition.
-We strive to provide services to all patients using trauma sensitive approaches, acknowledging that we all come to this place with our own histories, experiences, and perspectives.
+Behavioral health provides patients with the opportunity to consult a professional social worker or counselor.
+This service includes brief interventions and care models which support both integrated and holistic health.
+Our behavioral health team communicates with primary care providers, medical assistants, nurses, specialists, health educators, and other community resources.
+Our team can support you to be healthy and happy by providing the right care and services for you and your recovery.
+Patients receive high-quality primary care with behavioral health services to help them cope with issues such as stress, depression, substance use disorders, and problems resulting from living with a chronic physical health condition.
+Behavioral health is a short-term consultation and is not intended to be long-term, intensive psychotherapy.
+We strive to provide services to all patients using trauma-sensitive approaches, acknowledging that we all come to this place with our own histories, experiences, and perspectives.

 Approximately 15- 30 minutes and follow ups are scheduled anywhere from every two weeks, once a month, once every six months.
 Follow ups are to check-in on goals, set new goals, and problem solve.

 Anyone who is experiencing difficulties with a chronic condition such as Diabetes, Obesity, Migraines, Hypertension,and Chronic Pain.
 We also work with individuals with other conditions such as Fatigue, Pregnancy, Post-Partum, Sleep Concerns, Chest Pain, Depression, Anxiety, Substance use disorders which includes Opioid use disorders, and Stress reduction.

 No, we do not.
 We do work with your primary care provider if you need assistance or coordination.

 Can Spanish speakers, undocumented citizens, and individuals with physical/mental/developmental disabilities utilize our services?